 To connect your data center with Sitefinity CMS, you use the Progress Sitefinity Digital Experience Cloud connector.
 Once you connect, Sitefinity CMS starts pushing data to the Digital Experience Cloud straight away and communication with Sitefinity CMS is constant and is not configured in the cloud, but rather controlled by the connector.
 That is why Sitefinity CMS is considered to be externally configured, in relation to Progress Sitefinity Digital Experience Cloud.

 You need basic knowledge in SQL language to write SQL data queries.
-For details, see Data import queries.
+For details, see Overview: Data import queries.

 Each SQL query extracts a specific set of data.